|

 0A |

-In general all commands to or returns from the USC-3 card end with a <CR> character.
-However, some commands or returns may have more than one text line so it is necessary to use <CR> within a command or get one as a return.
-In this case <ESC> must be used to distinguish between the end of a line and the end of a command.
+All commands sent to and responses received from the USC-3 card end with a <CR> character.
+Some commands or responses may contain multiple-line strings, requiring a <CR> within the data.
+In such cases, the escape character <ESC> is used to distinguish a line break from the end of a command.
 Example: TX "Entity Name" "first<ESC><CR><LF>second"<CR> |

 <CR> |